 Grading a Sentence

-The judge who will be overseeing your case will take many things into consideration before deciding your sentence.
-A calculation based on the OGS and your past criminal records are some of them.
-If you have low OGS and minimum convictions, then you can expect a shorter guideline sentence.
-In Pennsylvania, trial judges are allowed to deviate from guidelines if there are aggravating or mitigating factors.
+The calculation of your sentence revolves around the OGS assessment and your prior criminal records.
+If you possess a low OGS and have few convictions, you can expect a shorter guideline sentence.
+It’s important to note that in Pennsylvania, trial judges have the discretion to deviate from the guidelines in the presence of aggravating or mitigating factors.

 Minimum Mandatory Sentences